The Fantail goldfish is one of the most popular breeds of pet fish in the world!

 Betcha didn’t know that one 😉

-Early Fantails probably looked a lot like the Watonai goldfish before they were bred to have shorter bodies…
+Early Fantail goldfish probably looked a lot like the Watonai variety before they were bred to have shorter bodies…

 3 Surefire Ways to Know if Your Fish is Actually A Fantail

-So, how do you know if your fish is a Fantail – not some other breed of goldfish?
+So, how do you know if your fish is one of these kinds of fish – and not some other breed?

 Fantails fall into the category of “Fancy Goldfish,” which are known for their round, short bodies much deeper than their slim-bodied brothers.